 Procedure-Proceed as directed for Procedure in Sampling the Delivered Dose from Dry Powder Inhalers under Delivered-Dose Uniformity.
 A single dose is defined as the number of actuations stated in the product labeling as the minimum recommended dose.
 Select a single inhaler and follow the labeled instructions for loading with powder, discharging and cleaning throughout.
-Collect a total of 10 doses-three doses at the beginning, four in the middle [(n/2) - 1 to (n/2) + 2], where n is the number of minimum recommended doses on the label], and three at the end-of the labeled contents following the labeled instructions.
+Collect a total of 10 doses-three doses at the beginning, four in the middle [(n/2) - 1 to (n/2) + 2, where n is the number of minimum recommended doses.
 Prior to collecting each of the doses to be analyzed, clean the inhaler as directed in the labeling.